Hepoxilin-epoxide hydrolase: Identity of hepoxilin-epoxide hydrolase

-Studies have shown that soluble epoxide hydrolase (i.e. epoxide hydrolase 2 or EH2) readily metabolizes a) hepoxilin A3 (8-hydroxy-11S,12S-epoxy-(5Z,8Z,14Z)-eicosatrienoic acid) to trioxilin A3 (8,11,12-trihydroxy-(5Z,9E,14Z)-eicosatrienoic acid) and b) hepoxilin B3 (10-hydroxy-11S,12S-epoxy-(5Z,9E,14Z)-eicosatrienoic acid) to trioxilin B3 (10,11,12-trihydroxy-(5Z,9E,14Z)-eicosatrienoic acid.
+Studies have shown that soluble epoxide hydrolase (i.e. epoxide hydrolase 2 or EH2) readily metabolizes a) hepoxilin A3 to trioxilin A3 and b) hepoxilin B3 (10-hydroxy-11S,12S-epoxy-(5Z,9E,14Z)-eicosatrienoic acid) to trioxilin B3 (10,11,12-trihydroxy-(5Z,9E,14Z)-eicosatrienoic acid.
 Soluble epoxide hydrolase (i.e. epoxide hydrolase 2 or EH2) sEH also appears to be the hepoxilin hydrolase that is responsible for inactivating the epoxyalcohol metabolites of arachidonic acid, hepoxilin A3 and hepoxiin B3.
 Soluble epoxide hydrolase is widely expressed in a diversity of human and other mammal tissues and therefore appears to be the hepoxilin hydrolase responsible for inactivating hepoxilin A3 and B3 (see soluble epoxide hydrolase#Function and epoxide hydrolase#Hepoxilin-epoxide hydrolase).
 The ability of EH1, EH3, EH4, and leukotriene A4 hydrolase to metabolize hepoxilins to trioxilins has not yet been reported.

 Function

 Hepoxilins possess several activities (see hepoxilin#Physiological effects) whereas their trioxilin products are generally considered to be inactive.
 Accordingly, the soluble epoxide hydrolase metabolic pathway is considered to function in vivo to inactivate or limit the activity of the hepoxilins.
-The other fatty acid epoxide hydrolases cited in the Epoxide hydrolases section (above) have not be reported for hepoxilin-epoxide hydrolase activity, could possibly exhibit this, and therefore contribute to inactivating the hepoxilins.
+The other fatty acid epoxide hydrolases cited in the epoxide hydrolases section (above) have not be reported for hepoxilin-epoxide hydrolase activity, could possibly exhibit this, and therefore contribute to inactivating the hepoxilins.